NATIONAL GYMNASTICS DAY – Third Saturday in September

 NATIONAL GYMNASTICS DAY

-Observe National Gymnastics Day on the third Saturday in September.
-The day focuses on a sport that the Greeks developed in the 5th century B.C.
+On the third Saturday in September, National Gymnastics Day focuses on a sport the Greeks developed in the 5th century B.C.

 Many of the events first exhibited during the Greek Olympics are a part of the competition in the modern Olympics today.